CarlGross/DecisionTreeApp/README.md

 Database: SQLite (via SQLAlchemy)
 Deployment: Render

-# Techincal Details
+# Technical Details
 The data is stored as tree nodes in a SQLite database, defined in "tree.py".
 The data is displayed by traversing the nodes recursively.
 The two JavaScript files ("png.js" and "duplicate.js") are used to download a png of the tree and handle a duplicate outcome button respectively.
-The client data is tracked in seperate sessions using unique tree_ids.
+The client data is tracked in separate sessions using unique tree_ids.

 # Lessons Learned
 This was my first finished full stack application.
 Through this project, I: